NVIDIA/hpc-container-maker/docs/building_blocks.md

 capabilities are included.
 If True, adds `--with-verbs` to the list of `configure` options, otherwise adds `--without-verbs`.
 The default value is True.

+- __ldconfig__: Boolean flag to specify whether the OpenMPI library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the OpenMPI library directory.
+The default value is False.

 - __ospackages__: List of OS packages to install prior to configuring and building.
 For Ubuntu, the default values are `bzip2`, `file`,